Ngiwal: Traditional villages

-There are at least four traditional village sites within Ngiwal, and at least two village sites are located in the Ngeredekuu Valley.
-The site of Old Ngiwal is located on the west facing slopes of the coastal ridge at the end of a mangrove channel on the east side of the Ngeredekuu River near to where it empties into the large, shallow bay which separates Ngiwal and Melekeok.
+There are at least four traditional village sites within Ngiwal, and at least two village sites are located in the Ngerbekuu Valley.
+The site of Old Ngiwal is located on the west facing slopes of the coastal ridge at the end of a mangrove channel on the east side of the Ngerbekuu River near to where it empties into the large, shallow bay which separates Ngiwal and Melekeok.

 The traditional villages represent important symbols giving identity to families, clans and regions.
 Within villages are numerous stone features with historical and traditional importance.
 Many of the stone platforms, odesongel, serve as clan cemeteries, and other stone features serve as shrines.

 The lagoon is an important resource area which was intensively exploited prehistorically.
 Important resources include the many species of fish.
 Near the traditional villages are taro swamp gardens, and surrounding most village sites are garden plots and terraced hillsides.

 Education

 The Ministry of Education operates public schools.
 Palau High School in Koror is the country's only public high school, so children from this community go there.

-The Ngiwal state scholarship offers two scholarships: one for becoming a Palauian citizen, and one for a student at a college, university, or vocational school.
+The Ngiwal state scholarship offers two scholarships: one for a graduating high-school senior who is a Palauan citizen and is a Resident of Ngiwal State, and one for a student at a college, university, or vocational school.